-1. New Residential buildings in Norway (built after 2009)
+1. New Residential buildings in Norway (built 2012 or later)

 - New or existing Norwegian apartments that comply with the Norwegian building codes of 2010 (TEK10) or 2017 (TEK17).
-Hence, built in 2012 or later - New or existing Norwegian other residential dwellings that comply with the Norwegian building codes of 2007 (TEK07), 2010 (TEK10) or 2017 (TEK17).
-Hence, built in 2009 or later
+Hence, built in 2012 or later - New or existing Norwegian other residential dwellings that comply with the Norwegian building codes of 2010 (TEK10) or 2017 (TEK17).
+Hence, built in 2012 or later

-2. Residential buildings in Norway (built before 2009)
+2. Residential buildings in Norway (built before 2012)

-• Existing Norwegian residential buildings built using older building codes than TEK10 for apartments and TEK07 for other residential dwellings with EPC-labels A and B. These buildings may be identified in data from the Energy Performance Certificate (EPC) database
+• Existing Norwegian residential buildings built using older building codes than TEK10 with EPC-labels A and B. These buildings may be identified in data from the Energy Performance Certificate (EPC) database